 While Littlewood is marketed in the RPG category, it leans heavily towards the simulation side of things.
 That’s because it lacks many of the elements that characterize typical role-playing games.
 Namely, combat, abilities, and progressive world lore.

 It’s true that Littlewood calls itself a peaceful RPG, but I often found myself wishing it wasn’t.
 The big entrance at the South end of the town map was wide open, and it kinda felt like a tease.
 Yes, the game is designed to be played after the world has been saved, but what if it had a battling system?
 That would take the game to a perfect ten, hands down.

 As it stands, Littlewood does an excellent job incorporating RPG elements into what is, in my opinion, more of a farming and social simulation game.
 This includes the complex and expertly balanced skill system, as well as a decent amount of storyline, considering the style of gameplay.
 It’s just that fans looking for a typical RPG won’t find that with Littlewood.

-This is where Littlewood really shines.
-From interacting with townsfolk, to farming crops, to designing the layout of the map, there is no shortage of simulation elements.
-Moreover, the different systems in place offer tons of excitement and creative possibilities.
+As for those sim elements?
+That’s where Littlewood really shines.
+From interacting with townsfolk, to farming crops, to designing the layout of the map, there is no shortage of possibilities.
+Moreover, the different systems in place offer tons of excitement and creative options.